WordPress/gutenberg/packages/components/src/navigable-container/README.md

 ### `orientation`: `string`

 (NavigableMenu only)
 The orientation of the menu.
-It could be "vertical", "horizontal" or "both"
+It could be "vertical" or "horizontal".

 -   Required: No
 -   Default: `"vertical"`